Hunkpapa: History in the 19th century

 In the late summer of 1873, the Hunkpapa boldly attacked the Seventh Cavalry in United States territory north of the Yellowstone.
 Custer's troops escorted a railroad surveying party here, due to similar attacks the year before.
 Battles such as Honsinger Bluff and Pease Bottom took place on land purchased by the United States from the Crow tribe on May 7, 1868.
 These continual attacks, and complaints from American Natives, prompted the Commissioner of Indian Affairs to assess the full situation on the northern plains.
 He said that the unfriendly Lakota roaming the land of other people should "be forced by the military to come in to the Great Sioux Reservation".
 That was in 1873, notably one year before the discovery of gold in the Black Hills, but the US government did not take action on this concept until three years later.

 The Hunkpapa were among the victors in the Battle of Little Bighorn in the Crow Indian Reservation in July 1876.

-Since the 1880s, most Hunkpapa have lived in the Standing Rock Sioux Reservation (in North and South Dakota).
-It comprises land along the Grand River which had been used by the Arikara Indians in 1823; the Hunkpapa "won the west" half a century before the whites.

 During the 1870s, when the Native Americans of the Great Plains were fighting the United States, the Hunkpapa were led by Sitting Bull in the fighting, together with the Oglala Lakota.
 They were among the last of the tribes to go to the reservations.
 By 1891, the majority of Hunkpapa Lakota, about 571 people, resided in the Standing Rock Sioux Reservation of North and South Dakota.
 Since then they have not been counted separately from the rest of the Lakota.

-Population in the 19th century
+Population

 The Hunkpapa population was estimated to be around 1,600 men, women and children in 1805, corresponding to 160 tipis.
 Shihasapa and Sans Arc migration to Hunkpapa camps in the 1840s had doubled their number of tipis in 1849.
 From a height in 1855 with 360 lodges, the next decades were marked by a small decline.
 The decline was higher in percentage of the total Lakota population.

-In 1855, the total number of lodges were nearly 2,000.
-Fifteen years later only 315 tipis out of 2,400 were set up in Hunkpapa camps.
+In 1855, the total number of lodges were nearly 2,000, but fifteen years later only 315 tipis out of 2,400 were set up in Hunkpapa camps.

+Since the 1880s, most Hunkpapa have lived in the Standing Rock Sioux Reservation (in North and South Dakota).
+It comprises land along the Grand River which had been used by the Arikara Indians in 1823.